 - 1. Start with Denominator - 2.
-Check Patient Age: - a.
-If Patient Age is greater than or equal to 65 Years on Date of Encounter equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Patient Age is greater than or equal to 65 Years on Date of Encounter equals Yes, proceed to check Encounter Performed. - 3.
-Check Encounter Performed: - a.
-If Encounter as Listed in Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Encounter as Listed in Denominator equals Yes, proceed to check Patients Who Use Hospice Services Any Time During the Measurement Period. - 4.
-Check Patients Who Use Hospice Services Any Time During the Measurement Period: - a.
-If Patients Who Use Hospice Services Any Time During the Measurement Period equals Yes, do not include in Eligible Population.
-Stop Processing. - b.
-If Patients Who Use Hospice Services Any Time During the Measurement Period equals No, include in Eligible Population. - 5.
-Denominator Population: - a.
-Denominator Population is all Eligible Patients in the Denominator.
+Check Patients aged greater than or equal to 65 years of age on date of encounter. - a.
+If Patients aged greater than or equal to 65 years of age on date of encounter equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patients aged greater than or equal to 65 years of age on date of encounter equals Yes, proceed to check Patient encounter during performance period as listed in Denominator. - 3.
+Check Patient encounter during performance period as listed in Denominator: - a.
+If Patient encounter during performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patient encounter during performance period as listed in Denominator equals Yes, proceed to check Patients who use hospice services any time during the measurement period. - 4.
+Check Patients who use hospice services any time during the measurement period: - a.
+If Patients who use hospice services any time during the measurement period equals Yes, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patients who use hospice services any time during the measurement period equals No, include in Eligible Population/Denominator. - 5.
+Denominator Population: - Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d1 equals 80 patients in the Sample Calculation. - 6.
+Letter d equals 80 patients in the Sample Calculation. - 6.
 Start Numerator - 7.
-Check One High-Risk Medication Ordered: - a.
-If One High-Risk Medication Ordered equals Yes, include in Data Completeness Met and PerformanceMet. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a1 equals 40 patients in Sample Calculation. - c.
-If One High-Risk Medication Ordered equals No, proceed to check One High-Risk Medication NotOrdered. - 8.
-Check One High-Risk Medication Not Ordered:
+Check At least two orders for the same high-risk medication: - a.
+If At least two orders for the same high-risk medication equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met^{} letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a equals 40 patients in Sample Calculation. - b.
+If At least two orders for the same high-risk medication equals No, proceed to check At least two orders for the same high-risk medications not ordered. - 8.
+Check At least two orders for the same high-risk medications not ordered:

 - a.
-If One High-Risk Medication Not Ordered equals Yes, include in Data Completeness Met and Performance Not Met. - b.
-Data Completeness Met and Performance Not Met letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c1 equals 30 patients in the Sample Calculation. - c.
-If One High-Risk Medication Not Ordered equals No, proceed to check Data Completeness Not Met. - 9.
+If At least two orders for the same high-risk medications not ordered equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met^{} letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
+Letter c equals 30 patients in the Sample Calculation. - b.
+If At least two orders for the same high-risk medications not ordered equals No, proceed to check Data Completeness Not Met. - 9.
 Check Data Completeness Not Met: - a.
 If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 patients have been subtracted from Data Completeness Numerator in the Sample Calculation.